marionettejs/backbone.marionette/docs/marionette.application.md

 This function takes a single optional parameter.
 This parameter will be passed to each of your initializer functions, as well as the initialize events.
-This allows you to provide extra configuration for various parts of your app, at initialization/start of the app, instead of just at definition.
+This allows you to provide extra configuration for various parts of your app throughout the initialization sequence.

 ```js
 var options = {